CIS 5603. Artificial Intelligence

 1. Human linguistic competence is modular and innate,

-2. Syntactic knowledge takes the form of a universal grammar, which can be discovered without considering semantics and pragmatics.
+2. Syntactic knowledge takes the form of a universal grammar, which can be studied without considering semantics and pragmatics.

 Stages of NLU: